Create UDP and TCP applications

 The setting to enable EAA Client is done in an Akamai or third-party identity provider (IdP) configuration in Enterprise Application Access.
 By default, the setting to enable EAA Client is disabled.
 You must enable before you configure a TCP-type or Tunnel-type client-access application.

 When you enable EAA Client, Enable tunnel reuse is also enabled by default.
-This provides better performance.
 When you create a client-access application, a web socket tunnel is created and a connection is directly tied to the tunnel.
 If the tunnel terminates due to any reason, the application connection also gets terminated, causing application to hang.
 You can avoid this, if you have enabled tunnel reuse.
 By default, you can have up to 20 connections in a pool and 120 seconds as idle timeout per tunnel.
 If the tunnel is idle for more than this time period, it times out.
 You can reconfigure the idle tunnel pool size and idle tunnel timeout based on your application.

 1. Log in to Enterprise Center.